Adoria298/sophistication/Structures Implementation.md

 }
 ```

 This creates a structure with 2 levels, each with their own image (the first level is the default).
-The immediate score added of level 1 is 100, which decreases to 99 on the next turn, then 98, 97, 96, etc. The second level grants 200 points, which decreases by 2 each go from the `over_time_score`, which starts at 198.
-The second level requires a score of at least 150 points to be developed.
+The immediate score added of level 1 is 100, and this structure will countdown from 99 before it disappears.
+The third level grants 200 points and counts down from 198.
+The third level requires a score of at least 150 points to be developed.

 ## Internal Code Representation